section-engineering-education/engineering-education/content/articles/data-abstraction-in-c-sharp/index.md

 This class can be derived from another class, which can then override the same abstract method.
 To offer functionality to the abstract functions, it is required to create/derive a subclass from the abstract class.

-Abstract methods are frequently stated where two or more subclasses are anticipated to fulfil the same task differently.
+Abstract methods are frequently stated where two or more subclasses are anticipated to fulfill the same task differently.
 Because subclasses are frequently needed to implement an interface, the abstract superclass may provide multiple interface methods while leaving it to the subclasses to implement their variations of the abstract methods.

 The rules for abstract methods and abstract classes in C# are as follows:
 1. If a method isn't abstract, extern, or partial, it should be designated abstract using the abstract modifier; otherwise, a compile-time error will occur.
 The method must declare a body because it is not abstract, extern, or partial.